Fractional CTO for startups: £2k-£5k per month

 - Use the article as the diagnosis layer, then move into a scoped build, proof path, or commercial workflow page.

-Fractional CTO for startups means something more specific than the generic fractional CTO description.
+A fractional CTO for startups means something more specific than the generic version of the role.
 A startup has a different problem from an established SME.
-The problem is not usually "our technology is broken."
+The problem is rarely "our technology is broken."
 It is "we are making technology decisions without anyone in the room who has made them before, and those decisions are compounding."

-Month one: audit and architecture.
-We map the existing code, infrastructure, and data architecture.
-We identify the decisions that were made incorrectly and the ones that were deferred.
-We set the correct architecture for the next 12 to 18 months of growth and produce the specification the developer will build against.
+Month one is audit and architecture.
+Map the existing code, infrastructure, and data architecture.
+Find the decisions that were made wrong and the ones that were quietly deferred and never revisited.
+Set the correct architecture for the next twelve to eighteen months of growth, and produce the specification the developer will actually build against, so there is a written record of intent rather than tribal knowledge living in one person's head.

-Month two: first built system.
-The first system is always the one with the highest ratio of revenue impact to build time.
-For most startups this is lead qualification, customer onboarding automation, or data infrastructure that makes AI systems possible.
-The system goes live inside the tools the team already uses, typically in the first few weeks.
+Month two is the first built system.
+The first thing you build should have the highest ratio of revenue impact to build time.
+For most startups that is lead qualification, customer onboarding automation, or the data infrastructure that makes later AI systems possible.
+It should go live inside the tools the team already uses, usually within the first few weeks, so the team feels the change rather than reading about it in a deck.

-Month three: investor readiness.
-If the startup is raising, month three includes investor-ready technical documentation: architecture diagrams, security posture summary, scalability analysis, and the technical sections of the pitch deck.
-The fractional CTO sits in the technical due diligence call if needed.
+Month three is investor readiness.
+If you are raising, this is where the technical documentation gets built: architecture diagrams, a security posture summary, a scalability analysis, and the technical sections of the pitch deck.
+A good fractional CTO will also sit in the technical due diligence call when an investor's engineer starts asking pointed questions, which is exactly the moment a founder does not want to be answering alone.

-Fractional CTO for startups vs hiring a CTO
+Fractional CTO for startups vs hiring a full-time CTO

-Hiring a CTO full-time costs a startup £180k to £250k in loaded salary plus equity that typically runs 1 to 3 percent.
-For a pre-revenue or early-revenue startup, that is a significant dilution event and a bet that the person you are hiring is the right long-term CTO.
+Hiring a CTO full-time costs a startup roughly £180k to £250k in loaded salary, plus equity that typically runs 1 to 3 percent.
+For a pre-revenue or early-revenue company, that is a meaningful dilution event and a bet that the person you are hiring is the right long-term technology leader, made at the exact moment you have the least information to make it well.
+Get it wrong and you carry an expensive hire-and-fire cycle on top of the original mistake.

-Startups in 2026 have a structural advantage over established businesses: they can build AI into the architecture from day one instead of retrofitting it.
-That advantage only materialises if the CTO-level decisions about the AI layer are made correctly.
-AI-referred customers convert at 14.2 percent versus Google 2.8 percent.
-A startup that builds its customer acquisition infrastructure around AI-first channels has a 5x conversion advantage over competitors still building around traditional search.
+Startups in 2026 have a structural advantage that established businesses do not: they can build AI into the architecture from day one instead of retrofitting it into a system that was never designed for it.
+That advantage only shows up if the CTO-level decisions about the AI layer are made correctly and early.

 Frequently asked questions